Transfer Application Cycle (January-March 1)

 Pacific University School of Pharmacy will consider transfer students for admittance into the program as a first-year student in the fall semester or second-year student in the summer semester.
 For admittance to advance standing, a meticulous review of all available information will be completed.

 The School of Pharmacy will evaluate students who wish to transfer on a case by case basis, and will include a student interview.
 The application process is a three-step process in order to review prerequisites, credits from U.S. ACPE accredited PharmD program, and completion of incomplete prerequisites or pharmacy courses.
 Student prerequisites, course descriptions, and syllabi from the previous institution, hours completed, transcripts, and a completed admission application will be used in making a decision.

 Applications will not be reviewed until all the below documents have been received.

 You must submit official transcripts for all college-level coursework completed.

 The following documents are submitted to the Assistant Director of Graduate and Professional Admissions:

 - A written request for transfer.
 The letter states the reason for transfer, current academic status and reasons for intended success at Pacific University School of Pharmacy.

 - Transfer Pharmacy Application.
 Please read the directions carefully and complete the form thoroughly.

-- An evaluation form.
+- Two letters of evaluation, using the evaluation form.
 The evaluation form may be printed off or emailed to the individuals who will be generating the letters of reference.